-1313.
-Expect diffusion of benefits
+133. Expect diffusion of benefits

-Researchers looking for displacement have sometimes found precisely its reverse.
+esearchers looking for displacement have sometimes found precisely its reverse.
 Rather than finding that crime has been pushed to some other place or time, they have found that crime has been reduced more widely than expected, beyond the intended focus of the measures.
 This is a relatively recent discovery, but already many examples exist:

 - As expected, electronic tagging of books in a University of Wisconsin library resulted in reduced book thefts.
-However, thefts of videocassettes and other materials that had not been tagged also declined. - When a New Jersey discount electronic retailer introduced a regime of daily counting of valuable merchandise in the warehouse, employee thefts of these items plummeted - but thefts also plummeted of items not repeatedly counted. - When LoJack vehicle tracking systems were introduced in six large cities, rates of theft declined citywide, not just for car owners who purchased the devices. - Simon Hakim and his colleagues at Temple University have shown that widespread ownership of burglar alarms in an affluent community near Philadelphia resulted in reduced burglary rates for the community at large. - When red light cameras were installed at certain junctions in Strathclyde, a large city in Scotland, not only did fewer people run the lights at these locations, but also at other traffic lights nearby.
-(In a smaller city, with
+However, thefts of videocassettes and other materials that had not been tagged also declined. - When a New Jersey discount electronic retailer introduced a regime of daily counting of valuable merchandise in the warehouse, employee thefts of these items plummeted but thefts also plummeted of items not repeatedly counted. - When LoJack vehicle tracking systems were introduced in six large cities, rates of theft declined citywide, not just for car owners who purchased the devices. - Simon Hakim and his colleagues at Temple University have shown that widespread ownership of burglar alarms in an affluent community near Philadelphia resulted in reduced burglary rates for the community at large. - When red light cameras were installed at certain intersections in Strathclyde, a large city in Scotland, fewer people ran the lights not only at these locations but also at other traffic lights nearby.
+(In a smaller city with more local traffic, this effect might be short-lived as people learned exactly which intersections had cameras.)

-- more local traffic, this effect might be short-lived as people learned exactly which junctions had cameras.) - The implementation of added security for houses that had been repeatedly burgled on a U.K. public housing estate in Kirkholt reduced burglaries for the whole of the estate, not just for those houses given additional protection.
+• The implementation of added security for houses that had been repeatedly burgled on a UK public housing estate in Kirkholt reduced burglaries for the whole of the estate, not just for those houses given additional protection.

-These are all examples of the "diffusion of benefits" resulting from crime prevention measures.
+These are all examples of the diffusion of benefits resulting from crime prevention measures.
 It seems that potential offenders may be aware that new prevention measures have been introduced, but they are often unsure of their precise scope.
-They may believe the measures have been implemented more widely than they really have, and that the effort needed to commit crime, or the risks incurred, have been increased for a wider range of places, times, or targets than really is the case.
+They may believe the measures have been implemented more widely than they really have and that the effort needed to commit crime or the risks incurred have been increased for a wider range of places, times, or targets than is really the case.
 This means that diffusion can take several forms, paralleling the different kinds of displacement (see table).